Juicy, succulent broiled chicken breast is so easy to make, and you can serve it with a variety of side dishes.

 - 2 boneless skinless chicken breasts, 8 oz each

-- Position an oven rack 4 inched below the heating element and preheat your broiler.
-Line a large broiler-safe rimmed baking sheet with foil and spray the foil with oil.
+- Position an oven rack 4 inched below the heating element and preheat your broiler on high (500°F).
+Line a large broiler-safe rimmed baking sheet with foil and lightly grease the foil.

 - Dry the chicken breasts with paper towels.